humpedli/docker-pure-ftpd-mysql/README.md

 ## Usage

 * Create a MySQL container and import `pureftp.sql` file to create the database
+* Insert an user into previously created database
 * Run container with the following configuration:

 ```bash